pulumi/docs/content/docs/console/continuous-delivery/github-actions.md

 ## Pulumi GitHub App

 The [Pulumi GitHub App]({{< relref "github.md" >}}) is something you install on your GitHub organization.
-It allows the Pulumi service to leave comments on Pull Requests.
-(It does not have access to your source code.)
+It allows the Pulumi service to leave comments on Pull Requests but does not give it access to your source code. does not have access to your source code.)

 Once the Pulumi GitHub App is installed, when your GitHub Actions run Pulumi, a summary of